kyma-project/kyma/resources/ark/README.md

 ```
 The functions work as follows:

-- The `TestResources` function validates if the test data is working as expected.
+- The `TestResources` function validates if the test data works as expected.
 - The `CreateResources` function installs the required test data before the backup process starts.
-- After the pipeline executes backup and restore on the cluster, the `TestResources` function validates if the restore worked as expected.
+- After the pipeline executes the backup and restore processes on the cluster, the `TestResources` function validates if the restore worked as expected.

-Register the test in the [E2E tests](https://github.com/kyma-project/kyma/tree/master/tests/end-to-end/backup-restore-test).
+Add the test in the [E2E tests](https://github.com/kyma-project/kyma/tree/master/tests/end-to-end/backup-restore-test).